Stoke Primary School

 A strict NO SMOKING policy exists in school buildings and on the school site.
 Hirers will be instructed that this must be adhered to at all times.

-When activities are concluded the Site Services Officer will be informed in order that the buildings can be secured.
+When activities are concluded the Site Manager will be informed in order that the buildings can be secured.

 3.20 Moving and Handling